 2.2.
 CC on rationality

 CCists take the ungroundedness of meaning to have wide-reaching implications for key philosophical concepts like truth, reality, and (most importantly for my purposes) rationality.
-Given différance’s disruptive affect, we can never grasp an objective truth, reality, or notion of rationality (Woermann and Cilliers, 2012).
-Rationality is endlessly underdetermined by complexity (whether of physical systems, semantic systems, ethical systems, etc.).
+Given différance’s disruptive effect, we can never grasp an objective truth, reality, or notion of rationality (Woermann and Cilliers, 2012).
+Rationality is endlessly underdetermined by complexity (whether in physical systems, semantic systems, ethical systems, or the like).

-On CC, the self is also a kind of complex system and therefore ungrounded and decentred (de Villiers-Botha and Cilliers, 2010).
+In CC, the self is also a kind of complex system and therefore ungrounded and decentred (de Villiers-Botha and Cilliers, 2010).
 CC, says Woermann, challenges

-the Cartesian humanist subject and the predicates of subjecthood that this view presupposes… [T]his challenge results in a so-called liquidated subject, wherein the notion of the subject no longer corresponds with any fixed or signified content, but is instead characterised as a decentred and complex construction (2016, p.
+the Cartesian humanist subject and the predicates of subjecthood… [T]his challenge results in a so-called liquidated subject, wherein the notion of the subject no longer corresponds with any fixed or signified content, but is instead characterised as a decentred and complex construction (2016, p.
 11 original emphasis).

 The same goes for any standard or principle (e.g. rationality) that pretends to ground the subject and its decision-making practices.